 |Skill Lab I||1|

 |Skill Lab II||1|

 |Skill Lab III||1|

-*Students use elective credits in year one and two to earn a specialization or take other graduate course work.
-They can choose from a wealth of public health and social work electives, including up to two additional Skill Labs, or pursue relevant courses from other Washington University graduate programs.
+Students use elective credits in years one and two to earn a specialization or to take other graduate course work.
+They can choose from a wealth of public health and social work electives, including up to two additional Skill Labs, or they may pursue relevant courses from other Washington University graduate programs.

-Curriculum and required credit hours are subject to change.
+Curriculum and required credit units are subject to change.